 The Federal Freedom of Information Act (FOIA) gives U.S. citizens the right to receive most non-confidential information from the government upon request.
 The act is codified at 5 USC §552.

-LLRX published a series of articles on various aspects of FOIA.
+For a thorough discussion of the topic, Federal Information Disclosure (Thomson Reuters) by James T. O'Reilly is referred to as "the Bible of FOIA."
 More FOIA information is posted by the National Freedom of Information Coalition.

 The Federal agency responsible for FOIA is the Office of Information Policy (OIP).
 Lots of FOIA information on their web site, particularly the Guidance and Resources sections.
 Statistical information about FOIA is available on FOIA.gov.

 Appeals and Litigation: If a Federal agency denies a FOIA request, the requester can generally appeal to a higher board within the agency.
 If that doesn't work, the requester can generally file a case in Federal District Court.
 Information on appeals and litigation is included in the Citizen's Guide and DOJ Guide referenced above.

 E-FOIA: The Electronic Freedom of Information Act Amendments of 1996 (P.L.
 No. 104-231) essentially requires government agencies to post their decisions, policy statements, rules, manuals, etc. on the Internet.
 The Amendments were incorporated into 5 U.S.C.
 Sec.
 552. See also E-FOIA Law Increases Access for the Public and Brings Changes to Agencies.